An Investigation of the Channel Capacity of Bacterial Chemotactic Sensors for Low Chemoattractant Concentrations: Methods

 \subsection{Channel capacity}

 Channel capacity $C$ is numerically calculated via the Blahut--Arimoto algorithm \cite{blahut1972computation,arimoto1972algorithm}, which iteratively reweights the input distribution to monotonically increase $I(C;S)$ until convergence.
-In addition to the capacity value $C^*$, the algorithm also outputs the optimal Blahut--Arimoto input distribution $p^*(c)$ and the optimal output occupancy $p^*(s)$. $p^*(c)$ is the distribution of ligand concentrations that would realize that capacity, and $p^*(s)$ shows the fraction of time that the receptor ends up inactive versus active states at capacity.
+In addition to the capacity value $C^{*}$, the algorithm also outputs the optimal input distribution $p_{\mathrm{in}}^{*}(c)$ and the optimal output occupancy $p^{*}(s)$. $p_{\mathrm{in}}^*(c)$ is the distribution of ligand concentrations that would realize that capacity, and $p^*(s)$ shows the fraction of time that the receptor ends up in the inactive versus active state at capacity.

 We model receptor-cluster sensing as a discrete memoryless channel whose input is ligand concentration and whose output is the binary activity state of the cluster.
-The concentration axis is represented by a log-spaced grid $\{c_j\}_{j=1}^{M}$ of $M$ bins chosen to sweep over concentrations that showcase both the plateaus and the steep changes in activity curves of Fig. \ref{MWC curve}.
-Refining the log-spaced grid $\{c_j\}$ left qualitative conclusions unchanged.
-For each bin $c_j$, the output $s\in\{0,1\}$ (0~$=$~inactive, 1~$=$~active) is distributed according to the MWC response (Eq.~\ref{MWC}):
+The concentration axis is represented by a logarithmic grid $\{c_j\}_{j=1}^{M}$ of $M$ bins chosen to sweep over concentrations that showcase both the plateaus and the steep changes in activity curves of Fig.~\ref{MWC curve}.
+Refining the logarithmic grid $\{c_j\}$ left qualitative conclusions unchanged.
+For each bin $c_j$, the output $s\in\{0,1\}$ is distributed according to the MWC response (Eq.~\ref{MWC}):